TykTechnologies/tyk-helm-chart/README.md

           servicePort: 80
 ```

-You can also directly modify the service in your Tyk Dasboard, though if the ingress is recreated, the changes may not be retained.
+You can also directly modify the service in your Tyk Dashboard, though if the ingress is recreated, the changes may not be retained.

 When an ingress is removed, the services will be removed from the API Gateway as well.